functionland/fx-fotos/README.md

 # Latest 2 Updates

+**December-06-2021:** Speed improvement is being done in rn-borg branch and merged here after completion

 **November-15-2021:** A lot of updates!
 Many performance optimizations.
 Connected to backend of Box.
 Auto-upload photos to backend.
 Presented in Dfinity community!

-**September-10-2021:** Added import from Google Photos feature

 # Discussions